 - Moving Your Pool to a New Place

-Whether you are moving your pool a few feet or KMs, draining is necessary.
+Whether moving your pool a few feet or KMs, draining is necessary.
 You will have to empty the whole water to prevent any damage.

 - Repairing Surface/ Equipment

-Patching or repairing the flooring, walls, or any particular part, cannot be done without removing the whole or most of the water.
-It is crucial to pull out the water for easy and safe repairing.
+Patching or repairing the flooring, walls, or any particular part cannot be done without removing the whole or most of the water.
+It is crucial to pull out the water for easy and safe repair.

 - Balancing the Chemical Levels

-If the water has lots of chemicals that neutralizers can’t balance, you might need to remove some of the water and put fresh water in its place.
+If the water has many chemicals that neutralizers can’t balance, you might need to remove some of the water and put fresh water in its place.